Feature #4297

 Let's sort this out before any implementation begins.

-#2 Updated by Stavros Sachtouris about 10 years ago
+#2 Updated by Stavros Sachtouris over 10 years ago

 Vangelis Koukis is right.
 It would be a huge mistake to loose the multiple injections capability of /server create.